 Its medical uses actually took root long before Botox became a cosmetic tool, smoothing forehead lines and fueling frozen-face jokes.
 In the 1970s, an ophthalmologist seeking non-surgical solutions for his patients with crossed eyes (strabismus) uncovered the toxin’s therapeutic benefit.

-Alan Scott, MD, died in 2021, but not before "the father of Botox" saw his work result in the first Food and Drug Administration (FDA) approval of the therapy for crossed eyes and eye twitching (blepharospasm) in 1989 and shake up the cosmetic world.
+Alan Scott, MD, died in 2021, but not before "the father of Botox" saw his work result in the first Food and Drug Administration (FDA) approval of the therapy for crossed eyes and eye twitching (blepharospasm) in 1989 and for cosmetic purposes in 2002.
 Today, numerous brands beyond the original Botox are used to treat a wide range of medical issues.

 “In medicine, when things have to be researched as well as they do, they often move beyond their initial intended purposes,” said Kyle Diehl, PhD, DDS, MSD, an assistant professor in the CU School of Dental Medicine, who uses botulinum toxin in his private practice.
 “It’s able to be utilized in other spaces once the mechanism of how it works is understood.”